oengusio/oengusio/README.md

 # Oengus

-Oengus is a web application that helps managins speedrun marathons
+Oengus is a web application that helps manage speedrun marathons

 https://oengus.io

+Note that the front-end lives on this repository [https://github.com/esamarathon/oengus-webapp](https://github.com/esamarathon/oengus-webapp).

 ## How to run on your computer

 ### Requirements

 - Java JDK 12
-- NodeJS 10+
 - PostgreSQL 10+

 ### Instructions